sedaghatfar/arky/readme.rst

 CLI
 ===

-You can use ``arky`` package without writing a line of code trough command line interface.
+You can use the ``arky`` package without writing a line of code through the command line interface.
 There are two ways to launch the CLI.

 >>> from arky import cli